ballerina-attic/module-scim2/README.md

 # SCIM Connector

- SCIM Connector provides a Ballerina API to access the Rest API of any service that has implemented SCIM2 specification.
+ SCIM Endpoint provides a Ballerina API to access the Rest API of any service that has implemented SCIM2 specification.
  It handles [OAuth2](https://tools.ietf.org/html/rfc6749).